Data Management Plan

 The Stationary Point Count Survey methodology for reef fishes, employed by the Guam Long-term Coral Reef Monitoring Program since 2010.

 - The SPC surveys are conducted in two parts.
 During the first five minutes, divers record all species observed within the cylinder, but do not count or size fish.
 All fish are identified to species level or the next lowest taxonomic level possible (genus or family).
 While some small and/or cryptic taxa, such as most gobies or blennies, are not given high priority in the survey and are usually not reported, some larger-bodied or otherwise notable representatives of those taxa, such as Exalias brevis, Plagiotremus spp., and Valenciennea strigata are typically reported.
 Small fishes and those cryptic during the day, such as apogonids and holocentrids, are explicitly targeted for the survey but are likely undercounted.
 If a rare fish (shark, species of concern, large mobile predators, etc.) is observed during the first 5 minutes, it is counted and sized, but the diver notes that it was not an instantaneous count.
 Note that this approach to surveying rare fish was not in place during surveys carried out at the Tumon Bay and East Agana Bay in 2010 and at the Western Shoals site in 2011.
 For surveys at these sites during that time period rare fish were counted and sized but it was not clear if it was an instantaneous count or not.
 After the first five minutes divers enumerate fish, one species grouping at a time, using rapid visual sweeps of the plot.
 The counts are designed to be instantaneous to avoid double counting.
 All fish of the target species within the SPC boundaries are counted and sized to the nearest centimeter; however, divers use size classes for large schools or high densities.
 Note that the list of species considered a target species for counting and sizing changed beginning in 2020 to include only food fishes (see process step below for more information).
 At the end of the survey, divers swim throughout the 7.5-m radius plot to enumerate small and cryptic species that were not captured from the stationary central position.
-The fish team conducts roving diver swims throughout the survey station after the SPCs to document species richness across the site.
 While core aspects of fish SPC survey, namely the listing of all species in the first 5 minutes and the instantaneous counting and sizing of targeted species after 5 minutes, have remained consistent since the first GLTMP surveys in 2010, significant modifications have been made to the original method in the intervening years.
 These modifications, which must be taken into account during any temporal analysis of these data, are detailed in the process step below.

 - Raw data include individual fish observation records with the corresponding methodological information and physical data that reflect the description of the site.
 Fish observation records include species identification, length (cm), and length-weight values.
 The physical/methodological data for all records includes the following: site, station, station type, observer, date (day, month, year), latitude (dd), longitude (dd), transect, cylinder radius (m), SPC replicate, observation type (instantaneous/non-instantaneous), depth (m), habitat, and wave exposure.